Infinit3i/IOC-Detections/Phishingkit/Tycoon 2FA/README.md

 ## Executive Summary

 Tycoon 2FA is an Adversary-in-the-Middle (AiTM) **phishing kit** sold as PhaaS.
-It proxies Microsoft 365/Gmail logins to intercept credentials and **session cookies**, enabling MFA bypass without exploiting CVEs.
+It proxies Microsoft 365/Gmail logins to intercept credentials and **session cookies**, enabling MFA bypass without exploiting CVEs. sold on telegram for as low as $120

 ---